apache/maven-javadoc-plugin/README.md

 [![Jenkins Status](https://img.shields.io/jenkins/s/https/builds.apache.org/job/maven-box/job/maven-javadoc-plugin/job/master.svg?style=flat-square)][build]
 [![Jenkins tests](https://img.shields.io/jenkins/t/https/builds.apache.org/job/maven-box/job/maven-javadoc-plugin/job/master.svg?style=flat-square)][test-results]

 You have found a bug or you have an idea for a cool new feature?
 Contributing code is a great way to give something back to the open source community.
 Before you dig right into the code, there are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

-Some of the ideas are documented in the [Maven Wiki][maven-wiki] which might be interesting to read and for further discussion.

 Getting Started
 ---------------